 Each variant in a product has its own inventory quantity and policies; as such it is important to make it clear to the visitor if a variant is available for sale or not.
 Within the callback, include some code to disable/enable the Add to Cart button if the selected variant is sold out.
 A jQuery example is shown below:

 This prevents visitors from seeing a sold out variant when the product page is loaded, which may give them the impression that the entire product is sold out.

 Support variant images

 Merchants often associate a specific product image with a variant.
 For example, the merchant may have a T-shirt with several color variants with a different product image for each color.
 Inside the

 Additional options for visitors

 - Quantity box: allows visitors to add multiple quantities of a variant at a time

 - Recommended products: upsell related products to the visitors

 - Ajax API: allows visitors to add a variant to the cart without being redirected to the cart page.

-- Line item properties: allows visitors to enter additional information to products: useful for customizations such as engravings, monograms, t-shirt design uploads, etc
+- Line item properties: allows visitors to enter additional information to products.
+This is useful for customizations such as engravings, monograms, and uploads of T-shirt designs.